Redjumpman/Jumper-Plugins/README.md

 # Suggestions
 Have an idea for a cog?
 Start an issue on this repository and I will try to work on it.

-# Note

-Some of these extensions will require you install a library to use.
-Instructions will be located within the folder's .JSON file